Celebrate Canada Day 2026

 Location: 70 Canuck Avenue, North York

-Situated at the base of the Bracebridge Falls, this park has two acres of walkways, picnic tables, docks and a children’s beach for you to enjoy before the fireworks begin.
-Celebrate Canada’s birthday in downtown Bracebridge with an array of activities along Manitoba Street from 4:00 to 8:00 p.m.
-Some activities include kids make and take crafts, a shop hop, live music and cottage games.
-Jam out to the live music in Memorial Park from 12:00 to 4:00 p.m.
+Situated at the base of the Bracebridge Falls, this park features walkways, picnic tables, docks and a children’s beach to enjoy before the fireworks begin.
+In addition, celebrate Canada’s birthday with an array of activities along Manitoba Street, including kids' make-and-take crafts, a shop hop, cottage games and live music in Memorial Park.

 Location: 100 Manitoba Street, Bracebridge